OEUG99/Knowledge-Garden/pages/Buddhism.md

 				  logseq.order-list-type:: number
 				- **Right Intention (Samma-sankappa)**: This is about having wholesome intentions and thoughts.
 It is about cultivating kindness, compassion, goodwill, and renouncing harmful desires.
 It is also about developing a sense of detachment from worldly cravings. logseq.order-list-type:: number
-				- **Right Speech (Samma-vaca)**: Right speach is the abstaintment from lying, harsh speech, slanderous speech, and obtaining from idle chatter logseq.order-list-type:: number
+				- **Right Speech (Samma-vaca)**: Right speach is the abstaintment from lying, harsh speech, slanderous speech, and obtaining from idle chatter (gossip).
+In other words, one must cultivate mindfulness logseq.order-list-type:: number
 			-
 			- logseq.order-list-type:: number